Skip to main content

 MyExtB.2.1.0.nupkg

-1. When a new version is published, you will see a notification icon on the Next Design status bar to let you know that there are packages available for update.
+1. When you publish a new version, you can see a notification icon on the status bar of Next Design to confirm that there are packages that can be updated.

-2. Click the icon to display the [Packages] dialog.
-You can check which packages have updates, so you can update them by pressing the [Update] button.
+1. Click the icon to display the [Packages] dialog.
+You can check which packages have updates and press the [Update] button to update them.

-This section describes advanced topics related to package distribution.
+This section describes advanced topics related to distribution by packages.

-Register the project to be displayed on the start page
+Register a project to be displayed on the start page

-1. Register the sample and template projects to be displayed on the start page in the pkgContents folder.
+1. Register the sample or template project to be displayed on the start page in the pkgContents folder.

 note

 • Both samples and templates create new copies of the project files.
-Although there is no major difference in behavior, we recommend distributing profiles in template format.
+There is no significant difference in behavior, but it is recommended to distribute profiles in template format.

-You can set multiple languages for Title and Description as shown below.
-Automatically selects the appropriate language to display on the UI according to the current UI display language.
+You can set multiple languages for title and description as follows.
+The appropriate language will be automatically selected and displayed in the UI according to the current UI display language.

-Specify the version of Next Design to run
+Specify the version of Next Design that works

 C:\MyProjects\NdExt1\NdExt1> ndext pack -v 2.5